xmos/sw_usb_audio/app_usb_aud_xk_u8_2c/README.rst

 See README in sw_usb_audio for general issues.

-- (#14769) Switching to/from DSD mode results in pop noises on the analogue output, this is under investigation

 - (#14653) DSD over PCM (DoP) 128 mode requires an effective PCM rate of 352.8kHz.
 Since the DAC is not rated to this speed in PCM mode this is not enabled by default.
 It can be enabled by modifying the MAX_FREQ define.

-- (#14996) Exception during enumeration if xCORE is booted from flash.
+- (#14996) Exception during enumeration if xCORE is booted from flash when using tools version 13.
+This is resolved in tools version 13.0.1.

 - (#15011) Apple devices display the message "Cannot Use Device.
 The connected USB device is not supported." if connected to the board when xrun is used.
 If the MFA board is connected to the Apple device after xrun has completed, it will be enumerated correctly.